skienzmatishun/rippreport/content/p/court-of-public-opinion/index.md

 ---
-title: "COURT OF PUBLIC OPINION"
+title: COURT OF PUBLIC OPINION
 date: 2018-01-03
-thumbnail: "img/court-of-public-opinion.png"
+thumbnail: img/court-of-public-opinion.png
 categories:
 - wonderful-wednesday
 tags:
 - burrell
 - mega-site
 - wilson
 authors:
 - ripp-report
+alttags: "Scales balance one side showing a thumbs up, the other a thumbs down, representing Baldwin County’s upcoming election choices"
 ---
 In 2017 The Ripp Report covered many different political issues in Baldwin County.
 Many of these issues will travel into 2018 and raise their ugly head again.

 Baldwin County has a mid term election coming up in Nov.
 2018 and all four county commissioners are up for re election.
 They all need to be replaced, a clean sweep.
 Their last term saw no change in the white elephant, the mega site.
 The county has been saddled with a 32 million dollar debt that is being paid on the backs of county employees and taxpayers.
 It is time for a total change and four new commissioners.